taniafate/weather_cube/README.md

-## The application WEATHER.CUBE was created as part of a diploma project on the Professional Web Development course (advanced level).
+## The application WEATHER.CUBE was created as part of a diploma project on the Professional Web Development course (advanced level) 2023.

 ### The type of stack used in this application consists of frontend technology: